A Woman's Tale

 A Woman's Tale is a 1991 Australian film directed by Paul Cox and starring Sheila Florance, Gosia Dobrowolska, Norman Kaye, Chris Haywood, Max Gillies and Ernie Gray.
 It was the final performance of Sheila Florence, who was dying of cancer as the film was being shot.
 She died, aged 75, nine days after being awarded the 1991 Australian Film Institute Award for Best Actress in a Leading Role.

-Premise
+Plot

 Martha is an elderly woman living alone in her flat and dying of cancer.
 Her love of life leads to an ambivalence about her age; her unique moral code leads to her playing cupid for her friend and nurse Anna and Anna's married lover Peter; her worrisome son Jonathan wants her to move into a home; her neighbour Billy has dementia.

 Martha remembers the death of her baby in a bombing attack during World War Two.

 She is hospitalised after a serious fall.